This Fall’s featured ingredient is cabbage.

 8-10 mu shu wrappers, tortillas, crepes, butter lettuce leaves, or cabbage leaves

 optional: garnish of peanuts, cashews, or toasted sesame seeds

 1. Julienne vegetables.
 Mince garlic.
 Grate ginger.

-2. Cut pork or tofu into bite-sized strips.
+2. Cut tofu into bite-sized cubes.

 6. If using wrappers/tortillas/crepes, heat in pan.
 Place warm wrapper/leaf onto plate.
 Spoon 1-2 Tablespoons sauce onto wrapper/leaf.
 Spoon ~1 cup filling onto wrapper/leaf.
 Garnish with optional nuts if desired.
 If using wrappers, fold into open-ended “burritos.”
 Enjoy immediately.